Key Stage 4 Curriculum

 All students can access the library at break, lunch or after school.
 Where students need further support for literacy or numeracy, they continue to use the Accelerated Reader Programme and to access Learning Support Team provision.

-The Careers Advisors are available to all students during designated SPACE lessons, career specific 'spotlight' sessions, parents' evenings and specific appointments.
+The Careers Advisors are available to all students during designated Social Studies lessons, career specific 'spotlight' sessions, parents' evenings and specific appointments.
 Students in Year 11 participate in a week of work experience during the autumn term.

 Students have access to a wide variety of extra-curricular clubs and they can use the Wellbeing Centre through drop-in sessions or scheduled appointments.

-A small number of students who have struggled to meet the demands of the Key Stage 4 curriculum have been offered an alternative provision for Year 11 where they can be supported with their various needs.
-They are taught through a personalised curriculum which typically include:
+A small number of students may struggle to meet the demands of the Key Stage 4 curriculum and are offered a bespoke alternative provision for Year 11 where they can be supported with their various needs.
+They are taught through a personalised curriculum based on programmes such as:

 - Core subjects: GCSE English Language and Literature and Mathematics